Fat Squirrel Outdoor

 Can I bring my dog?

-Well behaved and friendly dogs are welcome, but note that there are resident deer and other animals in the woodland so they must remain on a lead at all times.
-Please pick up after your dog too.
+Note that there are resident deer and other animals in the woodland sites, so dogs must remain on a lead at all times.

 How many people can I bring?

-Our minimum booking is 4 for axe throwing and 6 for campfire activities and experiences.
 You can book for up to 24 people online, for larger groups please email us.

 Are you sustainable?

-We endeavour to run Fat Squirrel Outdoor as sustainably as possible.
-This means we keep lighting to the bear minimum and use solar power to charge lanterns.
+We keep lighting to the bear minimum to give an authentic outdoor experience and use solar power to charge our lanterns.

 Is there a bar?